בְּרֵאשִׁית

 Ramban (1194-1270) Commentary: In His image, in the image of God.
 Among all living creatures, Man alone is endowed, like his Creator, with morality, reason, and free will.
 He can know and love God and hold spiritual communion with Him, and Man alone can guide his actions through reason.
 In this sense, the Torah describes Man as having been created in God’s image and likeness.

 How can we prove this?
 Let us take gorillas or monkeys.
-These animals have been categorized as very smart animals.
+These animals have been categorized as highly intelligent.
 To be very close to mankind.
 Still, as smart as they are, they have not made themselves any smarter or have grown to make improvements for themselves.
-They have never made tools or techniques that have been improved upon to show a sense of reasoning as mankind does.
+They have never made tools or techniques that have been improved upon to show a sense of reasoning, as mankind does.
 No harvesting to improve their food guarantee for the future.
 No communities with permanent dueling.
-They have not developed speech and no sign of a god they worshiped as a community or as a single one.
+They have not developed speech, and no sign of a god they worshiped as a community or as a single one.
 Scientists try to see how far these animals can go by teaching them sign language and even trying speech.
 Yet, these animals learn some sign language, but is it learning a language or more like training a dog to do tricks?
-Is it not just teaching them to communicate what they already know differently?
-But they have not improved on this new language they have learned.
-And why don’t these monkeys or gorillas, once they learn, not teach them to other monkeys or gorillas?
+Is it not just teaching them to communicate what they already know in a different way?
+But they have not improved on the new language they have learned.
+And why don’t these monkeys or gorillas, once they learn, teach them to other monkeys or gorillas?

 All animals were created to be what they are and can’t change.
 Yes, they can adapt to a new environment, but they stay within the limits of their intellect.
 Never improving to be a Creation like mankind.

-And ELOHIM created the Adam/Man in His image, in the image of ELOHIM He created him; male and female He created them.
+And ELOHIM created: The Adam in His image, in the image of ELOHIM created him, male and female created them.

 27